-Military releases videos seized in Yemen raid
+Military botches release of video seized in Yemen raid

 An official at Central Command, which oversees US military operations in the Middle East, described the clips as excerpts from "al Qaeda terrorist training videos," saying the release offers "a first look" at what the military recovered.

+The information was seized from a staging area, propaganda center and logistics hub for AQAP's terrorist network this past weekend.
 The military said the operation, known as a "site exploitation" raid, was geared toward collecting as much intelligence on the terror group as possible to facilitate future raids and strikes against al Qaeda and prevent terror attacks around the world.

 In the wake of the Obama administration's raid that killed al Qaeda founder Osama bin Laden, the military released videos that were among the trove of documents and computers seized in that operation.

-The release of the new video clips comes as news has emerged regarding how the raid was authorized during the first days of Donald Trump's presidency.
+The release of the new video clips comes as news has emerged regarding how the raid was authorized during the first days of Trump's presidency.

 Former National Security Council staff under President Barack Obama criticized what they said were the Trump White House's attempts to attribute the operation's approval to the previous administration.
 The raid left one Navy SEAL dead, three wounded and led to civilian casualties.

-Trump provided final approval for the raid because it required a presidential green light, but it was months in the making and was OK'd at several levels before getting to the President's desk.
+Trump provided final approval for the raid because it required a presidential green light, but it was months in the making and was okayed at several levels before getting to the President's desk.
 Trump staffers, military officials and Obama-era Pentagon officials have said that the raid was also approved by commanders and Obama's defense secretary.

 Operational details, including the need for a moonless night, pushed the mission window back after January 20.

-Note: This story has been updated throughout to explain the mix-up over the video released by CENTCOM.
-Updates will continue as more information is available.